destbreso/cheatset/nestjs-ddd.md

 Overall, event publishing can help with scalability by allowing different parts of the system to communicate and collaborate asynchronously and independently, without being tightly coupled.
 This can help to improve performance, reduce bottlenecks, and promote a more flexible and extensible architecture.

-### event publishing can also help with fault tolerance in a distributed system.
+#### How event publishing can help with fault tolerance in a distributed system

 In a distributed system, failures can occur at various levels, such as network failures, hardware failures, or software failures.
 These failures can cause disruptions in the system and affect the availability and reliability of the system.